📋 Applies to: All users · Module: Loads and Trips > Dispatch Planner v2

 Q: What is the difference between Assign and Assign and dispatch?

-A: Assign adds a driver and equipment to the trip but does not change the trip's status.
-The trip remains Open or Planned.
-Assign and dispatch (available in the preference dialog flow) assigns assets and advances the trip to Covered status in a single step.
-In the standard flow, you click Assign first and then Dispatch separately to achieve the same result.
+A: Assign adds a driver and equipment to the trip and advances it to Covered status, but does not dispatch it.
+Assign and dispatch (available in the preference dialog flow) assigns assets and advances the trip to Dispatched status in a single step.
+In the standard flow, you click Assign first (trip moves to Covered) and then Dispatch separately (trip moves to Dispatched) to achieve the same result.

-Q: Can I change the driver after dispatching?
+Q: How do I undispatch a load, or change the driver after dispatching?

 Q: Is a special role required to dispatch?